mir701/lightning-process-builder-tutorial/create-lightning-application.md

 title: Module 4&#58; Add Process Object and Criteria
 ---

 The process exists, but there is not criteria detailing when and where this process should run.
+When criteria are met, the process executes the associated action group.
+When criteria aren’t met, the process skips the action group and evaluates the criteria for the next action group.
+Remember that the process executes only one action group.
 We will add a target object to this process.
 This object will be where the process criteria will be defined, so for this example we will want to evaluate the process for the custom object we just installed called **Trip Requests**.
 With the power of the new Lightning Process Builder you are able to execute actions on objects related or unrelated to this original object.
 We will be able to add actions later on to create or update other types of objects, but this step determines which specific object the process criteria(s) will be on.